rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 **Containers and Environments**

 Environments are a method of isolating a set of software installed on a computing system.
-In this workshop we will largely be discussing environments in the context of the [anaconda (conda)](https://www.anaconda.com/products/individual) software stack.
+In this workshop we will largely be discussing environments in the context of the [Anaconda (Conda)](https://www.anaconda.com/products/individual) package/environment management system.
 However, other software management systems impliment similiar approaches.

 Containers are a unit of isolated software that include an entire runtime environment (applications, dependencies, libraries, and binaries).
-These systems were created to be able to reliably run computing environments across hetereogenous infrastructure.
-The container system used on Ceres (and most other HPC systems) is [singularity](https://sylabs.io/docs/).
-However, singularity is able to use containers from Docker, a much more prevalent containerization software.
+These systems were created to be able to reliably run computing environments across hetereogenous infrastructure (operating systems).
+The container system used on Ceres (and most other HPC systems) is [Singularity](https://sylabs.io/docs/).
+However, Singularity is able to run a container from a Docker image, a much more prevalent containerization software.

 The use of both containers and environments can vastly improve the reproduciblity of computatoinal research.
 Environments are able to acheive this by keeping a detailed list of the exact software environment used for the computation.
 Containers are able to further this effort by essentially archiving/saving the exact environment in a "*container file*", which others can access and use on other systems.

 **GitHub**

 GitHub is a Git (version controll software) repository hosting service.
-Much of the workshops materials will be accessible thru the workshops GitHub repository at: [https://github.com/kerriegeil/SCINET-GEOSPATIAL-RESEARCH-WG](https://github.com/kerriegeil/SCINET-GEOSPATIAL-RESEARCH-WG).
-GitHub allows you to version and/or archive your code.
+Much of the workshop materials will be accessible thru the workshop's GitHub repository at: (repo coming soon).
+GitHub allows you to version and archive your codes.
+If you keep your Github repo up to date, it also allows you to access your codes from anywhere.
+You don't have to have your own Github account to participate in the workshop tutorials, but it is a good idea to create one for yourself (they are free) ahead of the workshop sessions if you want to begin to learn how to use Git/Github.